benmccann/jenkins-saml-plugin/doc/ADFS_CONFIG.md

 ------------ | -------------
 ![](images/Screen_Shot_2015-12-10_at_16.12.02.png) | ![](images/Screen_Shot_2015-12-10_at_16.12.05.png)

 Select the Relying Party Trust and click on Edit Claim Rules....
-You should expose the following LDAP attributes:|
+You should expose the following LDAP attributes: | -
 ------------ | -------------
 ![](images/Screen_Shot_2015-12-10_at_16.12.23.png) | ![](images/Screen_Shot_2015-12-10_at_16.12.27.png)

-Allow all users to connect, or modify depending on your setup:|
+Allow all users to connect, or modify depending on your setup: | -
 ------------ | -------------
 ![](images/Screen_Shot_2015-12-10_at_16.12.36.png) | ![](images/Screen_Shot_2015-12-10_at_16.12.40.png)